A Review of Koh Rong Island, Cambodia

 Day 1 – The Nature Beach

-After leaving the border, we got on a bus which took us to Sihanoukville.
-We had lunch at the province in the Olive and Olive restaurant located near the Golden Lion and waited there till 2 tuktuks came and picked up us at 13:00 to the harbour.
-We got on a fast boat that brought us to Nature Beach.
+Leaving the border, we got on a bus which took us to Sihanoukville.
+We had lunch at the province in the Olive and Olive restaurant located near the Golden Lion.
+We waited there till 2 tuktuks came and picked up us at 13:00 to the harbor.
+Then, we got on a fast boat that brought us to Nature Beach Koh Rong.
 The route took 1 hour from 14:00 to 15:00.

 Day 2 – Koh Rong Main Island and Koh Rong Samloem

 In the second day morning, we checked out the Nature Beach resort and took a boat to Koh Rong Main Island.
-I call it the Main Island because there is the main pier in the island where you can get different boats to other places.
-(I have to say that I prefer this island rather than the Nature Beach.
-There are a lot of bars and night events here.
-It is an vibrant island and it matches my type.
-It would be ideal if we could stay at this island and then go visiting the others within a day).
+I call it the Main Island as there is the main pier in the island where you can get different boats to other places.
 We had breakfast there and wait till 11:30 to start going to Koh Rong Samloem.
 The ticket to Koh Rong Samloem is $5/person.

 We arrived at Sihanoukville’s main pier at 17:45.
 Sihanouk appears to me just like Vung Tau, a beach in my country.
-And because of the seasick made by the ‘happy boat’, we decided to take a bus to Ho Chi Minh City.
-I was at home at 11:00 the next day.
+Because of the seasick made by the ‘happy boat’, we decided to take a bus to Ho Chi Minh City.
+Finally, I was at home at 11:00 the next day.